Craignethan Castle: History

 The barony of Draffane, in which Craignethan was located, was a property of the Black Douglases until their forfeiture in 1455.
 The land was granted to the Hamilton family, and in 1530 was given by James Hamilton, 1st Earl of Arran to his illegitimate son James Hamilton of Finnart.

 James Hamilton of Finnart had travelled in Europe, and had become an accomplished architect and military engineer.
 Appointed Kings Master of Works, he was responsible for the defences at Blackness Castle, as well as the renaissance facades of Linlithgow Palace.
 At Craignethan, he set out to build a "showcase" to display his talents in both domestic and military architecture.

 Despite his earlier Royal favour, Hamilton was executed for treason in 1540, and his properties were forfeit to the crown.
 James V installed a garrison at Craignethan led by James and David Orrok.
 Silverwork from the chapel was taken to Edinburgh and engraved by John Mosman with the arms of the king's infant eldest son, James, Duke of Rothesay.
 James V sent his clock maker William Purves to Craignethan to dismantle Finnart's clock and take it to Edinburgh.

 The Hamilton family, in the person of the James Hamilton, 2nd Earl of Arran, regained Craignethan Castle two years later.
 He added a large outer courtyard to the west of the castle.
 Arran served as regent in Mary's infancy, and became Duke of Châtellerault.
 Regent Arran's household books record the dates of his visits to Craignethan (including visits in March 1543 and on 17 January 1548), and the provision of food.

 In 1565, Arran opposed Mary's second marriage to Lord Darnley, and was forced to surrender his castles at Craignethan and Cadzow.
-He went into exile at Newcastle in England, and had surrendered Hamilton by the end of November 1565, when he promised to put Craignethan in the queen's hands.
+He went into exile at Newcastle in England, and surrendered Hamilton by the end of November 1565, when he promised to put Craignethan in the queen's hands.
 Several members of the family and their retainers (including Thomas Broun of Draffen) were forgiven on 2 January 1566 for holding the castles of "Hammiltoun and Draffen", despite the royal order.